snowmonkeyavax/SnowMonkey/README.md

 4% Buy/ 4% Sell

 Half goes directly into liquidity.
-Half goes to marketing.
+Half goes to ongoing marketing efforts.

+Please adjust your slippage accordingly when buying or selling.

 *****